View From Sapsucker Woods: The Inspiring Optimism of Imogene Powers Johnson

 May 9, 2018

-All of us at the Cornell Lab of Ornithology, along with the entire Cornell University community, lost one of our longest and most cherished friends with the passing of Imogene Powers (Gene) Johnson on March 3, 2018, at age 87.
+All of us at the Cornell Lab of Ornithology, along with the entire Cornell University community, lost one of our most cherished friends with the passing of Imogene Powers (Gene) Johnson on March 3, 2018, at age 87.

 We recently honored Gene as the first Life Member of our administrative board, in recognition of her continuous service on our board since 1980.
 Sapsucker Woods was among Gene’s favorite places, and Gene’s love of nature and science will forever be expressed in the beautiful building we walk into every day, the Imogene Powers Johnson Center for Birds and Biodiversity.
 Indeed, the building carries a hallmark of Gene’s artistic sensibilities: I clearly remember her steadfastly urging our architects to “emphasize curved lines, not straight ones” as they designed the 90,000 square-foot building.
 In the words of architect Alan Chimacoff, these curvatures, along with the cedar and stone exterior, “allowed us to make an aircraft carrier look natural in the woods.”